Digital Literacy is a program of LiteracyCNY that teaches adults basic computer skills.

 Our program is intended for adults; however, we will work with individuals who are at least 16 years old.

-To receive help, simply stop into a location when a Digital Literacy volunteer is scheduled to be there, head to the computer lab, and ask for what you need help with.
+To receive help, simply stop into a location when a Digital Literacy volunteer is scheduled to be there, the staff at the circulation desk will direct you to our stationed digital literacy volunteer, and ask for what you need help with.

 Digital Divide (n): the economic, educational, and social inequalities